 As we pray scripture back to the Lord we are hiding these truths in our hearts.
 I’ve found that the scriptures I pray are the ones the Lord will place in my mind throughout my day and interactions with others.

 Scripture is much easier to memorize the more we meditate on specific verses and allow them to renew our minds.

 We are transformed by the renewing of our minds.
 We renew our minds as we meditate on and memorize His word.
-When we pray scripture not only are we engaging in that which brings God’s power and resources into our circumstances (prayer), but we are also allowing His Word to renew, change, and transform our minds!
+When we pray the Word of God not only are we engaging in that which brings God’s power and resources into our circumstances, but we are also allowing His Word to renew, change, and transform our minds!

 Find Applicable Verses